Chagrilled/P4-DandoriDesktop/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Attach screenshots showing the error logs from devtools or the thrown exception, or misbehaving UI.

 **To Reproduce**
-Steps to reproduce the behavior - include all relevant information (map name, exact enemy, your JSON Teki file if relevant)
+Steps to reproduce the behavior - include all relevant information (map name, exact enemy, your JSON files if relevant)